| __/__/__/__/__/__/__/__/__/__/__/__/__/__/ WLS Center.com

 company, and waited for an available surgery date.
 Why couldn't I be

+thin right now?
+And how long would this process take?
 Well I finally did calm down, as most patients do, and got into a

 routine with my life.
 And one wonderful day, I did wake up thin!